-In order to strengthen your business and move it forward, you’ve either applied for and received a working capital loan (from any lending partner and not just Mulligan Funding), or you’re considering a working capital loan to meet your business financing needs.
+In order to strengthen your business and move it forward, you may have either applied for and received a working capital loan (from any lending partner and not just Mulligan Funding), or you’re considering a working capital loan to meet your business financing needs.

 First off: you’re in good company!
-Thousands of businesses across the country utilize a working capital loan.
-And contrary to popular belief, many of these borrowers are not folks who have been turned down by their bank, and so are implementing “Plan B”.
+Many businesses across the country utilize a working capital loan.
+And contrary to popular belief, many of these borrowers are not folks who have been turned down by their bank and are instead turning to alternative funding.

 With that being said, let’s get back to your current – or imminent – working capital loan funds.
 Obviously, you have plans for this cash, which may include purchasing new technology, hiring new staff, expanding into a new location, buying inventory, and so on.

-However, regardless of your specific plans and unique goals, we can say with certainty that you want to maximize your funds – and essentially get the “most bang for your buck”.
+However, regardless of your specific plans and unique goals, you should consider how to maximize your funds – and essentially get the “most bang for your buck”.
 To help you achieve this goal and make your working capital loan funds work even harder than you do (which is saying a lot!), here are 3 tips to keep in mind:

-These days, there’s a variety of software options to help you track all of your spending, so that you can clearly see where your money is going.
+These days, there are a variety of software options to help you track all of your spending so that you can clearly see where your money is going.
 What’s more, you can create customized business rules to send you updates when there’s a change in your account.
-It’s a simple, fast and efficient way for you to ensure that the ONLY surprise you experience is that your money is lasting longer and going further than you imagined possible.
+It’s a simple, fast, and efficient way for you to ensure that the ONLY surprise you experience is that your money is lasting longer and going further than you imagined possible.

 Let’s say you applied for and received a working capital loan worth $100,000, which you plan to use to hire 2 new staff members, upgrade your IT infrastructure, and invest in some marketing and advertising.
 All of these are certainly valid spending decisions.